Managing Your Business Credit

-Start by determining if you have a business credit file with Dun and Bradstreet.
-Call D&B customer service at 1-866-785-0430 or visit the website.
+Start by determining if you have a business credit file with Dun and Bradstreet (D&B).
+You may also call D&B customer service at 866-785-0430.

 If you already have a business credit file, review it completely.
 Add or modify the information as necessary to ensure that anyone looking at your business credit (such as vendors, suppliers and financial institutions) are making decisions based on complete and accurate information.